Umiat, Alaska

 Umiat (OO-mee-yat) is an unincorporated community in North Slope Borough, Alaska, United States.
 It is located on the Colville River, 140 miles southwest of Deadhorse in the Arctic Circle.
 The town is not accessible by road or rail, only by air or river.

 History

+The word "umiat" means boats in the Iñupiaq language.

 In 1944, the Naval Oil Reserve was set up and it later became an air force base, which is now closed.